Taking Advantage of Change

 - Technology lens: this can often be the biggest disrupter to business, for your benefit or your detriment

 - Regulatory lens: while often overlooked, this can often affect you in negative and positive ways

-Those causes of change can lead us to look at the right effects of market, brand, business model, environment, and product/service offerings.
+Those causes of change can lead us to look at the proper effects of market, brand, business model, environment, and product/service offerings.

 Principle 4: Change should impact your decisions and pivot your plans.

-Now that we understand how this new world looks, we can map those changes back to our business.
-Typically, companies are fixated on one point of change but it should be a combination of them.
-These combinations help form alternate realities.
-And these different realities will affect many aspects of your business including:
+We can map those changes back to our business now that we understand how this new world looks.
+Typically, companies are fixated on one change point, but it should be a combination of them.
+These combinations help form alternate realities and will affect many aspects of your business, including:

 - Staying true to your business: mission, vision, and value